divyanshugit/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

 ## About:
 A machine learning model that predicts which passengers survived the Titanic shipwreck.
-This is a knowledge(type) competition on [Kaggle](https://www.kaggle.com/c/titanic).
+This is a getting started prediction competition on [Kaggle](https://www.kaggle.com/c/titanic).

 ## Motivation/Idea: